kpolley/RELK/README.md

 ## Other Notes
-* Kafka uses port 9092
+* Kafka listens on port 9092
-* Kibana uses 9601
+* Kibana uses 9601 (Access it via https://localhost:9601)
-* Jupyter uses 8888
+* Jupyter uses 8888 (Access it via https://localhost:8888)
   *  By default, Jupyter notebooks password is 'research'.
 This can be changed in the docker-compose file

 ## TODO
 * Password protect ES/Kibana

 ## Worthy mentions
 * The inspiration: [HELK -- The Hunting Elastic Stack](https://github.com/Cyb3rWard0g/HELK)
 * [Jupyer/Docker Stacks](https://github.com/jupyter/docker-stacks).
 An excellent repository with a ton of plug-and-play notebooks.
+It is incredible how easy it is to set up.
+* [Docker @ Elastic](https://www.docker.elastic.co/): Plug-and-play docker containers for Beats, Logstash, Elasticsearch, and Kibana.